PiotrBerebecki/click-drag-scroll/README.md

 # Click and Drag to Scroll

-The user can scroll through the app by clicking and then moving cursor.
+The user can scroll through the app by clicking and moving cursor.

 Live version: https://click-drag-scroll.herokuapp.com